 The Uranium Enrichment (UE) Toxic Substances Control Act (TSCA) Federal Facilities Compliance Agreement (FFCA) signed by U.S. Department of Energy (DOE) and the U.S. Environmental Protection Agency (EPA) on February 20, 1992, and modified in 1997, requires quarterly reports that summarize progress toward completing polychlorinated biphenyl (PCB)-related compliance measures.
 These measures include troughing, air sampling, process lubrication oil removal, spill cleanup, and disposal.
+As of March 30, 1994, the troughing interim measure was completed.
+Ongoing inspections of ventilation duct and troughing systems are performed to identify leaks or spills requiring additional troughing or trough maintenance.
 The quarterly reports will be maintained at the DOE Site Office and available to EPA, upon request, 45 days following the end of the quarter.
 The quarterly reports are required to be included in DOE's Annual Compliance Agreement Report.
-The following summaries satisfy the UE TSCA FFCA quarterly reporting requirements for July 1 through September 30, 2012.
+The following summaries satisfy the UE TSCA FFCA quarterly reporting requirements for January 1 through March 31, 2013.